 The pressures (and the importance of providing the right support to match) are of course particularly marked in project management, an inherently stressful industry.
 I (Patrick) was asked what the most important thing was in project management early in my career, and the answer from my then manager came back, ‘just remember the buck stops with you!’.
 This accountability and pressure for the project to succeed is actually something that affects the whole project team and is made more challenging by a cadre of other stress inducing factors such as demanding timescales; limited resources; the innovative nature of projects meaning change is being brought about more unpredictably than business as usual; information overload from complex, multi-stream projects; oh yes, and amongst many other areas, there’s also matrix working often thrown into the equation (where the project team are managing complex networks of relationships where they are essentially sharing the resources available and don’t have full control of them, despite retaining the accountability for the success or failure of the project.).
 Cup of tea and a pit stop anyone?

-On this note, APM have just published some very interesting research, The Wellness of Project Professionals, which we would encourage you to read.
+The Wellness of Project Professionals, which we would encourage you to read.
 The research surveys project professionals and then compares this against a survey of the general working population.
 The findings make stark reading.
 For example, project professionals scored 65% on resilience against the general working population scoring 77%.
 On productivity, project professionals scored 66% versus 77% for the norm group.
 In terms of stress inducing areas, the survey covered a number of areas such as resources and communication, control, balanced workload, job security and change, work relationships and job conditions: in all these key areas, against the norm group, the survey of project professionals showed they were at high risk or approaching high risk levels.

 Perhaps the best way to view the research, however, is as a collective call to action to address this situation, and it is interesting to note that one of the proposed solutions in the APM research to improve the wellbeing of project professionals is to implement a PMO!
 Fortunately, PMOs, with their bird’s eye view of the project landscape in an organisation and intelligence gathering capability are well placed to offer support, spot the early warning signs and help create a PWO or Project Wellbeing Office – indeed they should, given the staggering costs of staff sickness discussed previously.